 Unfortunately, the user interface is built for people who like data.
 It’s all input fields and headings with no visual appeal.
 Still, it’s a cool bit of software and we’re only covering one part of the toolkit.
 The pricing starts at $10 a month for the ability to just run competitions with little functionality.
 The real starting price is $49.
 For this price you get access to the full toolkit.

 Kick Off Labs

 Kick Off Labs is part optin form creator part landing page creator with contest software functionality.
-When it comes to the competition software, you can use Kick Off Labs to run leaderboard contests, a pre launch waiting list and incentivised referral campaigns.
+When it comes to the competition software, you can use Kick Off Labs to run leaderboard contests, a pre-launch waiting list, and incentivized referral campaigns.